react-cosmos/react-cosmos/CONTRIBUTING.md

 **Help UI developers think long term.**

-UI development is all fun an games at first.
+UI development is all fun and games at first.
 But sooner or later it gets messy. _Massively messy._ Why?
 Because calling them "components" isn't enough to avoid tight coupling.
 Developing components in isolation discourages coupling.

 **Make UI development fun.**